angelobattaglia/JobOffers/README.md

 # Job Offers
 A robust backend system for a career management application.
-Supporting skill and position tracking, candidate and consultant management, application handling, and localized job searches.
+Supporting skill and position tracking, candidate and consultant management, application handling and localized job searches.

 ## Running it